-I began a diet called Ideal Protein; this diet was offered to me by my Orthopedic doctor in preparation for surgery on my ankle.
-At the time I was going to have my ankle bones fused together, which would have severely limited my range of motion in the ankle.
-When I began this Diet in October 2019, I weighed 297 lbs.
-This diet was a very strict low carb diet.
-In the words of my doctor, we were in the process of shutting my pancreas down to make it restart and work as designed; I was also border-line diabetic.
+I began a diet called Ideal Protein, this diet was offered to me by my Orthopedic doctor in preparations for surgery on my ankle.
+At the time I was going to have my ankle bones fused together, which would have severely limit my range of motion in the ankle.
+When I began this Diet in October 2019, I weighed 297lbs. this diet was a very strict low carb diet, in the words of my doctor we were in the process of shutting my pancreas down to make it restart and work as designed, I was also border line diabetic.
 This meant removing all carbs, cutting out breads, sodas, sweet teas and so on.
 We also began to cook about 98% of our food at home and quit going out to restaurants and fast food places.
-To this day, I have not had a McDonald's Big Mac since October 2019, nor any Coca-Cola products or any fast food.
+To this day I have not had a McDonalds Big Mac since October 2019, nor any Coke A Cola products or any fast food.

-We now eat nothing but Spinach for salads and meat products and green vegetables.
-Very seldom do we have any fruit.
-My wife cooks all meals, and they are low carb meals.
-We also watch labels for hidden sugars.
+We now eat nothing but Spinach for salads and meat products and green vegetables, very seldom do we have any fruit.
+My wife cooks all meals and they are Low Carb meals we watch labels for hidden sugars.
 I am now on a run walk program and working out at the church with our Kick Boxing outreach ministry.
-Oh and by the way, because I lost the weight, I did not have to have surgery on my ankle.
-I run and walk about 3 miles a day now.
+Oh and by the way because I lost the weight, I did not have to have surgery on my ankle.
+I run and walk about 3 miles a day now...
 I am now able to successfully tie my shoes.
-Before I had to wear slip-ons, because I could not bend over to tie shoes.
+Before I had to wear slip-ons because I could not bend over to tie shoes.
 I have dropped four pants sizes and three shirt sizes.

-Facing ankle surgery and an uncomfortable lifestyle, I made the choice to change.
+This was all due to health issues, facing ankle surgery and an uncomfortable lifestyle I made the choice to change.
 I was in a boot for 2 months that allowed me to function and be able to continue to work.
 I had to make a decision to either fix my weight or live a life under the burden of a handicap that I brought on myself.